 Christian Bettstetter is professor for mobile systems at the University of Klagenfurt (Austria).
 He leads the Institute of Networked and Embedded Systems and is also the founding scientific director of Lakeside Labs.
 He has 20 years of experience in academic and industrial research and leadership.
-His work in wireless communications and self-organization in networked systems resulted in 130 scientific publications, two of which are cited more than thousand times.
+His work in wireless communications and self-organization in networked systems resulted in 130 scientific publications, four of which are cited more than thousand times.
 He holds master level and doctoral degrees in electrical and information engineering from TU München (Germany).

 Kornelia Lienbacher is secretary in the team of Christian Bettstetter at the University of Klagenfurt.
 She manages and supports the team with administrative issues, including financial and travel aspects, and communicates with the university’s central administration.

 Udo Schilcher is an expert on wireless communications and stochastic modeling of networked systems.
 He holds a doctoral degree in information and communications engineering and master level degrees in informatics and mathematics from the University Klagenfurt (Austria).
 He has more than ten years of experience in academic research.
 He is a senior researcher at Lakeside Labs.

 Jorge F. Schmidt is an expert on wireless communications and signal processing.
 He holds a doctoral and an electronic engineer degree from the Universidad Nacional del Sur (Argentina) and has worked many years in Finland, Argentina, and Spain before coming to Klagenfurt.
 He is a senior researcher at the University of Klagenfurt and Lakeside Labs.

 Evsen Yanmaz is an expert on wireless networking and distributed coordination algorithms with current emphasis on drone networks.
 She holds an MS from SUNY and a PhD in electrical and computer engineering from Carnegie Mellon University (USA).
-Before joining Bettstetter’s team, she was with the Los Alamos National Laboratory.
+Before joining Bettstetter’s team, she was with the Los Alamos National Laboratory (USA).
 Her research led to more than 50 publications.
 She is currently on leave from Lakeside Labs for a visiting professorship at Bahcesehir University.

 Researchers and Doctoral Students